klandermans/vmgdashboard/README.md

 - **Dashboard** – shows all campaigns with filters for direct and deal types.
 - **Demand** – lists campaigns grouped by running, paused, planned and finished state.
 - **Publishers** – displays a few example publishers loaded from `publishers.json`.
-- **Add campaign** – a simple form that outputs the entered values as JSON.
+- **Add campaign** – create a new direct or deal campaign stored in your browser.
+- **Add publisher** – add a new publisher record stored in your browser.
 - **Campaign wizard** – a small multi-step form.
 - **Graphs** – renders example charts with Chart.js.

+Newly added items are saved in your browser's local storage so you can refresh the demo without losing them.

 All pages read their data from the JSON files in this folder so no backend is required.